 Of the 6 major player types, TAG is the most important.
 The average grinder employs a TAG poker strategy and many players should learn a TAG style before doing anything else.
-TAG is an abbreviation for “Tight, Aggressive” and is in between a nit and a LAG.
-In this article you will learn what a TAG is, get ideas on their ranges, and get some simple tips to beating them.
+TAG is an abbreviation for “Tight Aggressive” and is in between a nit and a LAG.
+In this guide you will learn what a TAG is, get ideas on their ranges, and get some easy-to-use advice for beating them.

 What Is A TAG?

 Each poker player has basically 2 decisions when the action gets to him – will he fold the hand he’s dealt, or play it?
 If he decides to play, then he has one other decision – will he call the amount of the current bet, or will he raise it up?